-- Joint manipulation by chiropractic adjustments to ensure proper alignment and joint movement
+- Joint manipulation by Chiropractic adjustments to ensure proper alignment and joint movement

 - Custom stretching/strengthening programs

 Physiotherapy: Regardless of the cause of your back pain physiotherapy can help by identifying the cause of your pain and then working with you to help resolve the issues.
 Physiotherapists will use a number of different hands-on techniques such as traction, soft tissue releases, and joint mobilizations to get your hips and back moving more efficiently.
-Your physiotherapist will also work with you on some gentle exercises to restore strength and function in your hips and back to get you back to your everyday activities and prevent your back pain from returning.
+Your Physiotherapist will also work with you on some gentle exercises to restore strength and function in your hips and back to get you back to your everyday activities and prevent your back pain from returning.

 Whiplash is a neck injury due to forceful, rapid back-and-forth movement of the neck.
 Whiplash most often occurs during a rear-end auto accident, but the injury can also result from a sports accident or other trauma.
 The sudden force stretches and tears the muscles and tendons in your neck.
 Common signs and symptoms of whiplash include neck pain and tenderness, stiffness and decreased range of motion, and headaches.
 For whiplash injuries it is vital you get it treated as soon as possible after the initial injury to prevent chronic issues that can be very long lasting.

 Chiropractic: We will use a combination of different methods to help with a whiplash injury.
-First, it is important the joint be mobilized immediately with chiropractic adjustments to prevent the joint from locking up.
+First, it is important the joint be mobilized immediately with Chiropractic adjustments to prevent the joint from locking up.
 It is also important to decrease the swelling and inflammation in the muscles by gentle muscle work.
-After the tenderness has gone down, more intense muscle work such as active release is important to remove and prevent the build up of scar tissue and get shortened muscles back to their normal length.
+After the tenderness has gone down, more intense muscle work such as Myofascial techniques is important to remove and prevent the build up of scar tissue and get shortened muscles back to their normal length.
 A custom stretching/strengthening program may also be given to help return the muscles and neck range of motion to pre-injury status.